Women in music: LIbby Larsen

 Libby Larsen (born 1950) earned a Master of Music in 1975 and a PhD in 1978 from the University of Minnesota.
 In 1973 she co-founded the Minnesota Composers Forum (later the American Composers Forum), and was the composer-in-residence at the Minnesota Orchestra from 1983 to 1987.
 A composer of over 220 works, including orchestra, dance, opera, choral, theater, chamber, and solo repertoire, her pieces have been performed across the United States and Europe.
 Larsen is a strong supporter of contemporary music and female musicians.
 She won a Grammy Award for her CD The Art of Arleen Auger in 1994 and a Lifetime Achievement Award from the American Academy of Arts and Letters in 2000.
 She also published a book, The Concert Hall That Fell Asleep and Woke Up as a Car Radio in 2007.

 Jennifer Higdon

 Jennifer Higdon (born 1962) earned an MA and PhD from the University of Philadelphia in 1994.
 Higdon has received awards from the Guggenheim Foundation, American Academy of Arts and Letters, International League of Women Composers, and others.
 Her 1996 work Shine was named Best Contemporary Piece by USA Today.
 Of Higdon's many pieces, blue cathedral is most frequently performed.
 In 2010, she won the Grammy award for Best Contemporary Classical Composition for her Percussion Concerto and the Pulitzer Prize for Music for her composition Violin Concerto, premiered by Hilary Hahn.

 Others

-Additional women composers are listed below by birth year, along with their varied nationalities.
-Some were also performers; for example, Agnes Tyrrell, Amy Beach, and Verdina Shlonsky were noted pianists.
+Additional women composers are listed below by birth year, along with their nationalities.
+Some were also performers; for example, Amy Beach, and Verdina Shlonsky were noted pianists.
 For a full list, see List of female composers by birth year.